Cadasta/cadasta-docs/en/01-gettingstarted.md

 ### How Cadasta is Structured {#how-cadasta-is-organized}

 While anyone can use the Cadasta Platform, it's designed primarily for organizations working to document land and resource rights of individuals and communities.
-The Platform is primarily designed to fit their needs and is structured accordingly.
+The structure of the Platform matches this design.

-Before jumping in, it's important to understand how the Platform structure and how everything works together.
+Before jumping in, it's important to understand this structure and how everything works together.

 ![](/assets/diagram-organizations-projects-members-orig.png)